gobigg/HomeAssistantConfiguration/packages/README.md

 Template sensors (with custom icons) to track states of the devices on our network.
 Automations for notifying when some of the more critical ones have been offline for more then five minutes.
 I'm using the nmap component to track the devices.
 Groups for system information, internet status and network devices.
 Automations for when critical devices go offline.

-#### system_monitor
+#### system_monitor_hass
-Some sensors to keep track of my RPi3, Hass, other processes and speedtesting our internet.
-Alerting on critical disk use on the RPi.
-Notifying when Homebridge or Mosquitto has been down for one minute.
+Automations for things that happens on start and stop of hass.
+Some sensors to keep track of my RPi3 slave Hass instance, other processes and speedtesting our internet.

 #### temp_light_humidity
 Graphs and groups for temperature, humidity and light sensors.